chmanoj16/petstore-openApi/README.md

 # petstore-openApi
-Sample project to generate server interfaces using openAPI
+Sample project to generate server interfaces using openAPI!